CompGenLabUB/CAPTVRED/README.md

   <summary><bl>More details about the references setup<bl></summary>
   <br />

 This module prepares the file setup and databases to run the pipeline afterward.
 In the case of databases, the main steps are:  <br />
-1. __Database download__: Viral reference database [link]() most recent version is downloaded.
+1. __Database download__: Viral reference database ([RVDB](https://rvdb.dbi.udel.edu/)) most recent version is downloaded.
 If the database is already downloaded in the desired location it will not be downloaded again.
 This step can be forced by using the flag:  ```--rvdb_update```. <br />
 2.  __Merge database with Viral Candidate sequences__: In this step, sequences from the viral candidates set that are not present in the reference database are included.
 If the merge has been done previously it will not be repeated.
 The merge can be forced again by using the flag ```--merge_update```.<br />
 3. __Split datbase__: The full database is split into a subset containing only the sequences classified in the families of interest.
 Another subset containing the rest of the species is created at the same time.
 If the subset is already created it will not be created again.
 It can be forced by using the flag ```--dbsplit_update ```.<br />